herlesupreeth/CoIMS_Wiki/README.md

 - Gemalto SIM programmer

 ## Huge shout out and credits to following people for their awesome work
-- Martin Paljak for GlobalPlatformPro (gp.jar) - A tool to load and manage applets on compatible JavaCards from command line
+@martinpaljak for GlobalPlatformPro (gp.jar)

+A tool to load and manage applets on compatible JavaCards from command line

-- Bertrand Martel for ARA-M applet (applet.cap) - ARA-M implementation for JavaCards.
+@bertrandmartel for ARA-M applet (applet.cap)

+ARA-M implementation for JavaCards.
 ARA-M is an application (typically present on a SIM card) which manage access rules that are enforced by an Access Control Enforcer (typically present on Android device).
 The enforcer makes sure the rules from the ARAM are enforced.
 An access rule is composed of an AID, a certificate hash (SHA1/SHA256 of client application cert) and a set of rules.
 The Access Control enforcer will allow/deny a client application (for example an Android app) to send APDU to a Secure Element (SE) applet based on these rules

 ## Steps

-1. Install ARA-M Java Card applets on USIM/ISIM
+### Install ARA-M Java Card applets on USIM/ISIM

 In order to install and/or manage Java Card applets on your card make sure you have KIC1, KID1 and KIK1 keys.
 KIC1, KID1 and KIK1 could differ from one SIM card to another so make sure to have the correct keys.
 If you have a non-programmable USIM/ISIM with ARA-M application and have option to push certficates to ARA-M via OTA, skip Step 1 and proceed to Step 2